JDBushey/Sparkys-E-Learners/README.md

 How to see what this would look like as a website:
 1. Download all of the files and folders
+2. Unzip the folder
-2. Open index.html in chrome or whatever internet browser you use
+3. Open index.html in chrome or whatever internet browser you use

 How I made this:
 I designed this using webflow and then built it and scraped the html because the site would not let me add in the games or modify the html directly.
 A lot of the text and images for the website are just place holders and should be replaced.